Breathwork

 • When we exhale, our heart rate decreases

-• When we take longer breaths, it will lower our heart rate and blood pressure
+• A long slow exhale will lower our heart rate and blood pressure

-In the event that we aren’t breathing properly, our brain notices and sends signals to stop releasing stress hormones into the body.
-When we get stressed out or excited, our breathing automatically changes to be able to maintain or balance those carbon dioxide levels.
+If we aren’t breathing correctly, our brain notices and sends signals, releasing stress hormones into the body.
+When we get stressed or excited, our breathing changes to maintain or balance carbon dioxide levels.

-We activate our parasympathetic nervous system when we consciously try to take deeper breaths and longer exhales.
-This system is what calms us down after our fight or flight response is activated.
-It triggers our body to slow back down our breathing and heart rate, and it cools us down.
+We activate our parasympathetic nervous system by consciously taking deeper breaths and longer exhales.
+This system calms us down after our fight-or-flight response is activated.
+It triggers our body to slow down our breathing and heart rate and cools us down.

 The nerves that stimulate the chest cavity wall are triggered by taking a deep breath, signaling to the brain that everything is fine.
-This is what is known as the “sigh of relief,” which is usually what happens after an emergency or crisis is over.
-Our brain responds by lowering the flow of stress hormones that are released when we are in that fight, flight, or freeze mode.
+This is known as the “sigh of relief,” which usually happens after an emergency or crisis is over.
+Our brain responds by lowering the flow of stress hormones released when we are in that fight, flight or freeze mode.

 Let’s Practice It